images

 04. Weaving with Clay / EKWC Residency

+The shapes are made of fine, straight-ribbed extruded cords of clay that are draped into the moulds in inverted arches, woven in increasingly intricate patterns and connected at various points with the push of a finger.
 Once fired, the works stand on their own like domes turned upside down.
-The construction process is their first appeal, the chance distortions, a play of light and shadow, intimacy with the material, celadon glaze marking the indentations.
-And then the works begin to move, they become a dance or a gathering of sorts in joyous communion.
+The construction process is their first appeal, the chance distortions, a play of light and shadow, intimacy with the material, celadon and ash glaze marking the indentations at the connecting points.

 2024 Residency at EKWC European Ceramics Work Center